Huilin-Li/UNIOA/README.md

 <a name="exm3"></a>
 ### results of example experiment
 Upload data to [IOHanalyzer](https://iohanalyzer.liacs.nl/).
-Conclude Your_Opt performs worse than Bat_Opt.
+Conclude Your_Opt performs worse than Bat_UNIOA.
 ![results](ERT_Mult-2021-12-31.png)